Other Free or Low Cost Resources

 Your Local Library

 Many public libraries offer downloadable e-books through Overdrive or Georgia Download Destination (GADD).
 Public libraries also have access to GALILEO.
 GALILEO contains several reference databases which provide text-to-speech audio of articles and abstracts.
-The GPLS e-books page is a resource linking to several other free resources.
+With eRead Kids, a digital library available through all public libraries in the state of Georgia, young readers have access to almost 15,000 electronic books and audio books.

 Tools for Everyday Life